 In July of 2008, our Mansion was yet again awarded the prestigious award for being the "Best of the Best" by the Auburn Journal.
 We are so proud of this wonderful achievement.
 It represents the fruit of our commitment to you our customers.
 We will continue to pursue excellent service to you and we are thankful for your vote and loyal support!

-On March 29, 2009, Alfred and Peggy Lee opened and dedicated an Irish pub to commemorate Alfred's best friend's death the year before (March 29, 2008).
+On March 29, 2009, Alfred Lee opened and dedicated an Irish pub to commemorate Alfred's best friend's death the year before (March 29, 2008).
 The name of the pub is the James Visel Power fan club.
 It is fondly known as the "Power Club" and is themed after Jim's Irish heritage.
 Jim's Grandfather built the beautiful Power's Mansion from a gold mining fortune for his family in 1884.
 The Power Club sits on a hillside on the corner of historic downtown Auburn (Elm and High street) at 195 Harrison Avenue.

 In July of 2009, The Power's Mansion was once again awarded the prestigious award for being the "Best of the Best" by the Auburn Journal.
 We are dedicated to serving you our customers and our community.
 We thank you for your support and for validating our efforts.